-- 53. How does Cherry Park keep students safe?
+54. How does Cherry Park keep students safe?
 All doors inside and outside of the building are keycard access.
 We drill monthly on a variety of safety situations.

-Teachers receive yearly training on best practices in keeping students safe.
+- Teachers receive yearly training on best practices in keeping students safe.
 CPES is blessed to have access to a resource officer who is housed next door at Sullivan Middle School and a school security officer at CPES.
-The school has common procedures for promoting the safety of our students. - 54.
+The school has common procedures for promoting the safety of our students. - 55.
 What facilities do CP share with Sullivan?
 CPES and SMS will have separate facilities (including cafeteria, PE space, Music space, etc.) to serve the needs of elementary and middle school students.
-Dr. Persinski and Mr. Maness will work together to share spaces that may be beneficial to students in special situations.
+Principals of both schools work together to share spaces that may be beneficial to students in special situations.
 These opportunities will be supervised by staff members.
 For example, CPES may reserve Sullivan's auditorium for assemblies.
-SMS might use Cherry Park's PE room after school hours for an athletic team for practice. - 55.
+SMS might use Cherry Park's PE room after school hours for an athletic team for practice. - 56.
 Can Sullivan students enter the Cherry Park building or are they physically separated inside?
 They are physically separated.
 Doors are installed between Sullivan and Cherry Park.
-Only adults with appropriate access can enter Cherry Park. - 56.
-What is the school/teachers/principals doing about school bullying?
+Only adults with appropriate access can enter Cherry Park - 57.
+How does Cherry Park address bullying?
 We involve our staff, our families and our students in addressing the issue of bullying.
 We investigate all situations and respond appropriately based on the facts of each case.
 Our school counselor teaches students about bullying, how to respond appropriately, and when to tell an adult.
 We want every child to enjoy school and look forward to coming to Cherry Park.
-Bullying is addressed quickly and appropriately by staff and administration. - 57.
+Bullying is addressed quickly and appropriately by staff and administration. - 58.
 What is the district policy on bullying?
-The school prohibits acts of harassment, intimidation or bullying of a student by students, staff and third parties that interfere with or disrupt a student's ability to learn and the school's responsibility to educate its students in a safe and orderly environment whether in a classroom, on school premises, on a school bus or other school-related vehicle, at an official school bus stop, at a school-sponsored activity or event whether or not it is held on school premises, or at another program or function where the school is responsible for the student.